 The Company's principal business during the year was the holding of investments in subsidiaries.
 Its principal income is the receipt of dividends from these subsidiaries.
-During the year the Company received total dividend income of £85 million (2020: £nil) from the following entities: Lloyds Bank Insurance Services Limited £55 million (2020 £nil), St Andrew's Insurance plc £25 million, (2020: £nil) and Halifax General Insurance Services Limited £5 million (2020 £nil)
+During the year the Company received total dividend income of £75 million (2021: £85 million) from the following entities: Lloyds Bank Insurance Services Limited £50 million (2021: £55 million), St Andrew's Insurance plc £25 million, (2021: £25 million) and Halifax General Insurance Services Limited £nil (2021: £5 million).